open-design-kit/opendesignkit/wiki/feedback-session.md

 ---

-**When to use it:** It's tricky thing to decide when to run a feedback session.
+**When to use it:** It's a tricky thing to decide when to run a feedback session.
 In general, when working on a project, you should routinely be running feedback sessions.

 ---